daibingbing754/ROS_LAB/README.md

 # ROS_LAB
-This is my Lab code of my Software Architecture for Robotics Class in Ecole Centrale de Nantes
+This is my Lab code of my Software Architecture for Robotics class in Ecole Centrale de Nantes